hyperledger-archives/sawtooth-core/docs/source/txn_family_tutorial.rst

 Overview
 ========

-This tutorial covers the creation of a new Sawtooth Lake transaction family using the provided Python SDK.
+This tutorial covers the creation of a new Sawtooth transaction family using the provided Python SDK.
 We will construct a transaction handler which implements a distributed version of the multi-player game tic-tac-toe.